Life insurance quotes: simplify your shopping

 How old you are is the single most important number insurers use to determine rates.
 The older you are, the higher your rate will be.
 That said, there are plenty of options for low-cost life insurance for seniors out there.

 Some jobs are more dangerous than others.
-If you work around heavy machinery, are a soldier, or have a high-stress job, you may get a higher life insurance quote.
+If you work around heavy machinery or have a high-stress job, you may get a higher life insurance quote.

 Smoking tobacco or marijuana, drinking alcohol, driving recklessly, and participating in other risky behaviors can all contribute to an early death, so these habits increase rates too.